f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab2/lab2.rst

    * User Info : ``http://10.1.1.4:8080/realms/devportal/protocol/openid-connect/userinfo``
    * LogOff URI : ``http://10.1.1.4:8080/realms/devportal/protocol/openid-connect/logout``

-   .. note :: All those endpoints are provided bu Keycloack configuration console.
+   .. note :: All those endpoints are provided by Keycloack configuration console.
 We skip this part in this lab.

 #.
 Click ``add``
 #.
 Click ``Save and Submit``